GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/installable-manifest/index.md

   <img class="w-screenshot" src="installable-manifest.png" alt="Lighthouse audit showing user can't install the web app from their home screen">
 </figure>

-This audit fails when the following criteria isn't met:
+A page fails the audit when the following criteria aren't met:

 - The web app is not already installed and [`prefer_related_applications`](https://developers.google.com/web/fundamentals/app-install-banners/native)